jmenga/requests-aws-sign/README.rst

 Signing API Gateway requests
 ----------------------------

 API Gateway is an AWS service that lets you create and publish your own REST APIs.
-API Gateway gives you the option of [Authorizing access to your own API endpoints using IAM](http://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-control-access-using-iam-policies-to-invoke-api.html).
+API Gateway gives you the option of `Authorizing access to your own API endpoints using IAM <http://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-control-access-using-iam-policies-to-invoke-api.html>`_.
 You can use this library to sign requests to API Gateway.

 .. code:: python